 Steps to Create a Will

-Creating a will involves several steps, each crucial for ensuring your document is legally valid and comprehensive.
+Creating a will involves several clear steps, each crucial for ensuring your document is legally valid and genuinely reflects your wishes.

 Step 1: List Your Assets